vega/vega-lite/CONTRIBUTING.md

 ## Understanding How Vega-Lite Works

 - The main compiler code is in `src/compile/compile.ts`.
 To try to understand how Vega-Lite works, first start by reading the `compile` method in the file and try to understand different phases in the compilation process.
+You can [browse the code online with Sourcegraph](https://sourcegraph.com/github.com/vega/vega-lite/-/blob/src/compile/compile.ts).

 ## Commands